2022 United States House of Representatives elections in Virginia: Debates and forums

-Both candidates agreed to 4 joint-events.
+Both candidates agreed to four joint events.

-The first forum was the hosted by The Arc of Northern Virginia (NoVA) which is an advocacy center for disabled children and seniors.
+The first forum was hosted by The Arc of Northern Virginia (NoVA), an advocacy center for disabled children and seniors.
 They have been hosting these forums since 2020.
-It was the only online event both Wexton and Cao would partake in.
+It was the only online event in which both Wexton and Cao participated.
 It also included the Democratic and Republican candidates for the 7th and 10th congressional districts.
 The Arc of NoVA asked their own questions, questions sent to them ahead of time, and questions taken from a Facebook chat.
 As mentioned at the start of the forum, all candidates were sent the questions they were planning to ask as well as questions that were sent in.